 Department of Theatre.
-The Department of Theatre has inaugurated a redesigned B.A. degree.
-A strong feature of the new B.A. degree program is the broad liberal arts education, which cultivates in the student the ability to understand human behavior and values in societies of the past and present, an essential element in the creation of and response to theatre.
+The Department of Theatre's B.A. degree features a broad liberal arts education, which cultivates in the student the ability to understand human behavior and values in societies of the past and present, an essential element in the creation of and response to theatre.
 Students interested in theatre education enroll in a B.F.A. degree program designed to allow work in both the Department of Theatre and the College of Education.
 Special strengths of the department include internationally acclaimed programs in theatre education and theatre for youth; an outstanding playwriting area that infuses each specialization with new script work; multiethnic courses and programs in acting and directing; an acting program that allows work with nationally acclaimed directors and acting coaches; and a nationally recognized scenography area that provides for further specialization in costume, lighting, or scene design as well as theatre technology.

 Production is at the core of ASU theatre and the quality of the faculty, student body, and facilities often attracts professionals to ASU.
 The department recently premiered productions by three Pulitzer prize-winning playwrights.
 Four to six subscription series plays are produced in the 500-seat Galvin Playhouse and the smaller Lyceum Theatre.
-An additional eight to 14 student-directed shows are presented as part of the scholarship series.
+An additional eight to 14 student-directed shows are presented.

-Theatre for youth artists, students, and scholars are attracted to ASU by the opportunities to work on national K-12 theatre curricula and research projects, theatre tours to area schools, and opportunities to teach on and off campus.
-The Child Drama Special Collection in Hayden Library, which includes rare books, plays, and personal and national association archives, is the most complete and extensive collection of its kind in the English-speaking world and also contributes to the international recognition of the theatre for vouth faculty.
+Theatre-for-youth artists, students, and scholars are attracted to ASU by the opportunities to work on national K-12 theatre curricula and research projects, theatre tours to area schools, and opportunities to teach on and off campus.
+The Child Drama Special Collection in Hayden Library, which includes rare books, plays, and personal and national association archives, is the most complete and extensive collection of its kind in the English-speaking world and also contributes to the international recognition of the theatrefor-youth faculty.